Small claims - Getting results

 That's what this guide is about.
 It will answer some questions about what happens after you've got your court order.
 And if you've lost your case and have to pay, it will tell you what some of your options are.

-For more information about the small claims process, see the other publications in this series.
+For more information about the small claims process, see the other publications in this series, which are listed at the end of this guide.
 For answers to particular problems or questions, read the small claims court rules or seek legal advice.

 - If I win my case, will the court collect my money for me?